Mixing solutions for the Muskat problem: Introduction and the main theorem

-Rather pleasantly it turns out that once $\zb$ and $\epsilon$ are shown to exist we can find the corresponding density $\rho$ and velocity $\ub$ and show that they belong to the suitable $\Lambda$ hull for small time.
+At the beginning of section \ref{apriori} we explain with a toy model, where the $x-$dependence of $K$ is frozen, that this behaviour forces a loss of at least one derivative with respect to the initial data.
+Semiclassical analysis \cite{Zworski} studies how the behaviour of smooth symbols $p(x,\hbar \xi)$ is like that of Fourier multipliers up to factors of $\hbar$, $\hbar$ standing for the Planck constant.
+Our symbols $p(x,t,t\xi)$ can be interpreted as semiclassical with the time playing the role of $\hbar$ but they are not smooth.
+Thus, in order to deal with the full system, we produce a basic calculus of semiclassical type of pseudodifferential operators with limited smoothness, e.g., composition of such symbols or a suitable G\aa rding inequality.
+The results are pretty general and perhaps of its own interest.

-Once a subsolution is created then, by now standard machinery, convex integration applies to create a wek solution though an additional observation is needed to obtain the mixing property (see section \ref{Hprinciple}).
+Once that we define such a pseudointerface and the corresponding mixing zone, we can find the corresponding density $\rho$ and velocity $\ub$ and show that they belong to the suitable $\Lambda$ hull for small time, yielding then a subsolution.
+Given the subsolution, convex integration applies to create infinitely many weak solutions, though an additional observation is needed to obtain the mixing property (see section \ref{Hprinciple}).

 The method of the proof seems robust to prove existence of weak solutions in a number of free boundary problems in an unstable regime.
-As it was remarked by Otto and Sz\'ekelyhidi (\cite{Otto} and \cite{laslo}) the underlying subsolution seems to capture the relevant properties of the solution as it is the growing rate of the mixing zone or the volume proportion of the mixing.
-It seem to us that the creation of a mixing zone in the lines of this work, might end up in to a canonical way of turning ill-posed problems into well posed ones, at the price of loosing uniqueness at least at the microscopic level (this line of thought has been already expressed in \cite{Otto} and \cite{laslo}).
-At the end of the paper we add a remark showing that surprisingly the mixing solutions are also present in the stable regime in the case of straight interfaces except in the horizontal case.
+For further recents developments of this circle of ideas, see e.g \cite{ACFpreprint}, \cite{Mengualpreprint}, \cite{MengualSzekelyhidipreprint}, \cite{NoisseteSzekelyhidipreprint}.
+As it was remarked by Otto and Sz\'ekelyhidi (\cite{Otto} and \cite{laslo}) the underlying subsolution seems to capture relevant observed properties of the solution as it is the growing rate of the mixing zone, the fingering phenomena (see the numerics in \cite{Castro}) or the volume proportion of the mixing (This has been recently quantified in \cite{CastroFaracoMengual}).